Designing Robots to Help Women: SPECULATION

 \subsubsection{Crimes}

-Crimes that disproportionately affect women include voyeurism, sexting without permission, stalking, indecent exposure, domestic abuse (including intimate partner abuse), rape (including date rape, acquaintance rape, marital rape, gang rape, and war rape), molestation (grabbing, groping), child abuse and grooming, forced prostitution (including sex trafficking, sexual slavery, forced marriage, revenge porn, and forced participation in the production of pornography), and other forms of sexual assault, harassment, bullying, and violence~\cite{centers2010national}.\footnote{https://pcar.org/about-sexual-violence/adults} We note that these terms are not exclusive but often contain some overlap.
-As well, crimes can be further detailed in terms of individual actions.
-For example, physical violence can involve slapping, pushing, hitting, kicking, hair-pulling, choking, burning, or assault with objects such as knives or guns.
-Also, even such non-sexual violence can relate to sex, since women who are smaller can be seen as easier targets~\cite{madriz2023nothing}.
+Crimes that disproportionately affect women can occur globally or locally, and at distance or in proximity.
+In general, crimes that don't require close contact include voyeurism, sexting without permission, stalking, and indecent exposure; crimes that require contact include DV (including intimate partner abuse), rape (including date, acquaintance, marital, and gang rapes), molestation (grabbing, groping), child abuse and grooming, forced prostitution (including sex trafficking, sexual slavery, forced marriage, revenge porn, and forced participation in the production of pornography), and other forms of sexual assault, harassment, bullying, and violence~\cite{centers2010national}.\footnote{\href{https://pcar.org/about-sexual-violence/adults}{https://pcar.org/about-sexual-violence/adults}} In some regions of Asia and Africa, women can also face risks of female genital mutilation, honor killings, stonings, acid throwing, blinding, persecution due to alleged witchcraft, war rape, and forced suicide (e.g., \emph{Sati}, in which a widow is forced to die on her husband's funeral pyre\footnote{\href{https://en.wikipedia.org/wiki/Sati\_(practice)}{https://en.wikipedia.org/wiki/Sati\_(practice)}}).

+Various complexities exist: For example, some of the above terms overlap, and even non-sexual violence can relate to sex, since women who are smaller can be seen as easier targets~\cite{madriz2023nothing}.
+As well, crimes can be further detailed in terms of individual actions; e.g., physical violence can involve slapping, pushing, hitting, kicking, hair-pulling, choking, burning, or assault with objects such as knives or guns.

-Such distressing experiences are not limited to any one country.
-For example, a report from 2002 indicated that two thirds of Swedish women have been sexually harassed or experienced violence~\cite{lundgren2002captured}: In more detail, over half of women have been sexually harassed, and around half have experienced violence (a quarter physical violence, one in three sexual violence), including around a quarter of young women 18-24 just in the past year; one out of every five women has also been threatened by a man.
+Yet despite these complexities, crimes would be important to mitigate since they affect many women.
+For example, a report from 2002 indicated that two thirds of Swedish women have been sexually harassed or experienced violence~\cite{lundgren2002captured}: Over half of women have been sexually harassed, and around half have experienced violence (a quarter physical violence, one in three sexual violence), including around a quarter of young women 18-24 just in the past year; one out of every five women has also been threatened by a man.
 Numbers are also disturbing in the US, where around two thirds of women have experienced violence, and around one fifth of women have been raped, usually by someone they knew~\cite{centers2010national}.
-In some regions, such as West or South Asia and Africa, women can also face risks of female genital mutilation, honor killings, stonings, acid throwing, blinding, persecution due to alleged witchcraft, and forced suicide (e.g. \emph{Sati}, in which a widow is forced to die on her husband's funeral pyre\footnote{https://en.wikipedia.org/wiki/Sati\_(practice)}).